vvxin/dlscripts/README.md

 # dlscripts
-My shell and R scripts to download and prepare private data
+My shell and R scripts to download and prepare work data